thomasvn/SampleStar/app/README.md

 # SampleStar Application Stub

 NOTE.
-This code is a temporary stub in place of the real application.
+This code is a temporary stub.
-Our developers are hard at work building an application to query our innovative hardware device with near-zero latency.
+Our developers are hard at work building the real application which queries our innovative hardware device with near-zero latency.

-This code is a Flask App that provides the same API specifications as the real application, but only serves pseudo-random numbers to the users.
+This stub will provide the same [API specifications](../doc/API.md) as the real app.

-## Local Setup
+However this stub only generates pseudo-random numbers.

+The API handlers were built using Flask App (python).
+The database is currently a shared filesystem where each worker will read/write to this filesystem.
+Gunicorn on Nginx is used as the web server.

+## Run this app locally

 ```bash
 # Setup tooling